saucelabs-training/automation-best-practices/login-testing/LOGINS.md

 ### ⚙️Setup

+>We will use https://github.com/nadvolod/cypress-example-recipes only for login testing

 1. Stop the other processes from previous exercises `Ctrl + C`
 2. Fork https://github.com/nadvolod/cypress-example-recipes
 3. Clone your fork to your machine
 1. Start cypress and the app

 ```bash
 cd cypress-example-recipes
 npm install